-‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Doing Bad Without Her?
+‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Suffering Without Her?

 Kalani Hilliker’s Contemporary routine, “Savage,” dominated the senior solo category and even landed second place overall.
 Trailing behind her is her fellow ALDC dancer, Kendall Vertes, whose Contemporary performance for “Unmasked,” ranked second in the said category.

-Nugent and Gibson confirmed on their Instagram that they will be back for the third consecutive time to help ALDC in the upcoming Sheer Talent competition on March 11.
+Nugent and Gibson confirmed on their Instagram that they would be back for the third consecutive time to help ALDC in the upcoming Sheer Talent competition on March 11.
 There is no word about Abby Miller being part of this Dance Moms Season 7 episode.

 Despite leaving the show, however, the dance instructor still has information on production details.
 Miller indicated in a comment buried in one of her Instagram posts, as spotted by Dance Moms Reacts, that the final episode for Dance Moms Season 7 will be filmed two weeks before her second and final sentencing, which is set on May 8.